johno/pixyll/_posts/2022-07-07-sole_proprietor_advantages.md

 ---
 layout: post
-title: Sole Proprietorship Advantages
+title: 5 Unique Sole Proprietorship Advantages (Including Disadvantages)
-date: 2022-01-02
+date: 2022-07-07
 summary: Is a Sole Proprietorship the best type of business for you?
+READ THIS to find out!
 permalink: /sole-proprietorship-advantages/
 ---